Octane-UI-library/Cuprite/README.md

 Have questions or feedback?
 Write to us at email - illeasmakouz@gmail.com.

 ---
-Made with ❤️ by the Octane team.
+Made with ❤️ by the Cuprite team.